gcanales75/flowlogs-workshop-instructions/content/work1/_index.md

 ### Module 1: Enable Flow Logs in VPC

+In this first module you will perform activities to enable the VPC Flow Logs service

+**Challenge**

-You will create a VPC Flow Log that will **pubish logs to CloudWatch Logs**.
+Create a VPC Flow Log that will **pubish logs to CloudWatch Logs**.
 Prior to complete this task, you will need to create some services:

   * IAM policy and role.
 Please name your role `vpc-flow-logs-role` to validate the challenge.